iBicha/NativePluginBuilder/README.md

 * Universal Windows Platform
 * WebGL

-We are looking into supporting more platforms (Universal Windows, Console, etc)
+We are looking into supporting more platforms (Console, etc)

 ## Getting started
 1. Add the content of the repo to your project in `Assets/NativePluginBuilder` folder (or add as git submodule)